Ádám Bogdán: Liverpool

 On 12 June 2015, it was confirmed that Bogdán would join Liverpool on a free transfer on 1 July, when his contract expired.
 He made his debut on 23 September, in a League Cup third round tie against Carlisle United at Anfield, and saved three penalties in the shootout, enabling his side to win the shootout 3–2.

 On 20 December, he made his Premier League debut for the Reds in a 3–0 loss to Watford at Vicarage Road, dropping a corner kick after three minutes to allow Nathan Aké to open the scoring.
 Bogdán also played in a much-changed Liverpool side away to Exeter City on 8 January 2016 in the third round of the FA Cup, conceding direct from Lee Holmes' corner kick in a 2–2 draw.

 On the last match of the 2015–16 Premier League season, Bogdán was named in the starting line up against West Brom after a long absence from the first team squad.
 West Brom opened the scoring through Salomón Rondón in the 13th minute, before Jordon Ibe leveled in the 23rd minute – the match ended in a 1–1 draw.

 On 20 July 2016, Bogdán joined Wigan Athletic on loan for the 2016–17 season.
 Bogdán made 17 appearances for Wigan, keeping five clean sheets.
 In his final game, a 0–0 draw against Barnsley on 19 November, Bogdán suffered a tear in his anterior cruciate ligament and was substituted in the 59th minute.
 Bogdán then returned to his parent club Liverpool for rehabilitation.

 On 2 July 2018, Bogdán moved on a season-long loan to Scottish Premiership club Hibernian.
 Bogdán played regularly for Hibernian during the early part of the 2018–19 season, but then missed several games due to concussion symptoms.

 He was released by Liverpool at the end of the 2018–19 season.

 Hibernian

 Bogdán signed a short-term contract with Hibernian, where he had been on loan in the previous season, in November 2019.
 His contract was extended in January 2020 to the end of the 2019–20 season, as the loan of Chris Maxwell was expected to be curtailed.
 Bogdán was one of three first team players released by Hibs at the end of the 2019–20 season.

 Ferencváros

 On 1 July 2020, Bogdán returned to Hungary and signing for reigning champions Ferencváros.

+On 5 May 2023, he won the 2022–23 Nemzeti Bajnokság I with Ferencváros, after Kecskemét lost 1–0 to Honvéd at the Bozsik Aréna on the 30th matchday.